 If you are an adult over 60

 - management or monitoring precaution: General-Avoid high doses and long duration of use.
 AVOID treatment for longer than 12 weeks.
 Neuro/Psych-Neurological and psychiatric adverse effects including depression/suicidal ideation and greater risk of tardive dyskinesia.
 Risk of parkinsonian-like reactions increases with ascending doses; discontinue use if they occur.
 Sedation is more common in elderly and contributes to increased confusion and falls.
-Renal-Renal assessment and dose reduction if CrCL < 61mL/min.
+Renal- Reduce dose for CrCL < 61mL/min and monitor renal function.

-- Contraindication: Extrapyramidal effects more likely to occur in children age < 1 year.
+- Severe Precaution: Extrapyramidal effects more likely to occur in children age < 1 year.
 Rare risk of tardive dyskinesia with prolonged administration.
 Risk of methemoglobinemia in neonates.

 - Severe Precaution: Increased risk of extrapyramidal symptoms, dystonia.
 Rare risk of tardive dyskinesia with prolonged administration.
 Not recommended per manufacturer.

 Save up to 80% on your prescription with WebMDRx